SSC Subcommittee on Platelets in Health and Disease

 • The subcommittee appoints experts into specific project groups.

-If you are a member of the Society and would like to know how to participate in the work of this group, please join the group to receive updates on activity or submit an Expression of Interest Form to the Chairman or any of the Co-Chairmen.
+If you are a member of the Society and would like to know how to participate in the work of this group, please join the group to receive updates on activity, contact the PI of the project you are interested in, or submit an Expression of Interest Form to the Chairman or any of the Co-Chairmen.
 We would be pleased to learn of your interest.

 Leadership